HarirFahem/SNAKE/README.md

 }

   ```
-For the mouvement of our snake in our pressKey
+When we press on the keyboard, the movement of the snake is in relation with the key clicked:
+here is the function that we used:

 ```javascript